Harlock123/FormGen_Bootstrap/README.md

 - **ellabel** is the string label to be applied to the element being placed on the page

-- **ellabelbold** boolean indicating, yup you guessed it, draw the label bold or not

 - **elcontent**  is an array of strings that get turned into a list of appropriate sub elements for things that have subelements.
 IE RadioButtons, DropDowns, and CheckBoxes.

 - **elrequired** is a boolean used to trigger the required or not check for form validation methods